nerfstudio-project/viser/docs/source/performance_tips.rst

 In the case of splines and line segments, multiple lines can also be combined into single :meth:`~viser.SceneApi.add_line_segments` calls.

-With batching, even tens of thousands of boxes can feel snappy:
+With batching, even tens of thousands of boxes should feel snappy:

 .. code-block:: python